obonaventure/cnp3/book/network/ipv4.rst

 If the packet is not addressed to the router, it must be forwarded on an outgoing interface according to the router's routing table.
 The router first decrements the packet's `TTL`.
 If the `TTL` reaches `0`, a `TTL Exceeded` ICMP message is sent back to the source.
 As the packet header has been modified, the checksum must be recomputed.
 Fortunately, as IPv4 uses an arithmetic checksum, a router can incrementally update the packet's checksum as described in :rfc:`1624`.
 Then, the router performs a longest prefix match for the packet's destination address in its forwarding table.
 If no match is found, the router must return a `Destination unreachable` ICMP message to the source.
 Otherwise, the lookup returns the interface over which the packet must be forwarded.
 Before forwarding the packet over this interface, the router must first compare the length of the packet with the MTU of the outgoing interface.
 If the packet is smaller than the MTU, it is forwarded.
 Otherwise, a `Fragmentation needed` ICMP message is sent if the `DF` flag was sent or the packet is fragmented if the `DF` was not set.

-.. sidebar:: Longest prefix match in IP routers
+.. note:: Longest prefix match in IP routers

  Performing the longest prefix match at line rate on routers requires highly tuned data structures and algorithms.
 Consider for example an implementation of the longest match based on a Radix tree on a router with a 10 Gbps link.
 On such a link, a router can receive 31,250,000 40 bytes IPv4 packets every second.
 To forward the packets at line rate, the router must process one IPv4 packet every 32 nanoseconds.
 This cannot be achieved by a software implementation.
 For a hardware implementation, the main difficulty lies in the number of memory accesses that are necessary to perform the longest prefix match.
 32 nanoseconds is very small compared to the memory accesses that are required by a naive longest prefix match implement.
 Additional information about faster longest prefix match algorithms may be found in [Varghese2005]_.